 PRML (Partial Response Maximum Likelihood).
-It is the algorithm of conversion of the analog signal recorded on a magnetic disk, based on a number of concepts of the theory of pattern recognition.
-In PRML method, the set of samples to which read signal is compared is applied to decoding, and the most similar one is accepted as a result.
-The method consists of two parts - partial response subsystem translates a signal from an analog form to a digital one, minimizing noises, and maximum likelihood subsystem carries out the digital processing of a signal in order to restore its most verisimilar form.
+It is the algorithm of conversion of the analog signal recorded on a magnetic disk, based on some concepts of the theory of pattern recognition.
+In the PRML method, the set of samples to which read signal is compared is applied to decoding, and the most similar one is accepted as a result.
+The method consists of two parts - partial response subsystem translates a signal from an analog form to a digital one, minimizing noises, and maximum likelihood subsystem carries out the digital processing of a signal to restore its most verisimilar form.
 The given algorithm and its development EPRML is applied in practically all the modern hard drives.

 AFC (AntiFerromagnetically-Coupled).
-The idea is to lay on the disk a three-layer antiferromagnetic covering in which the pair of magnetic layers is separated by a special isolating layer made of ruthenium.
-As the magnetic domains located opposite each other have an antiparallel orientation of a magnetic field, they form a pair which appears to be steadier against spontaneous magnetic reversal than a single "flat" domain.
+The idea is to lay on the disk a three-layer antiferromagnetic covering in which the pair of magnetic layers are separated by a distinct isolating layer made of ruthenium.
+As the magnetic domains located opposite each other have an antiparallel orientation of a magnetic field, they form a pair that appears to be steadier against automatic magnetic reversal than a single "flat" domain.

 PMR (Perpendicular Magnetic Recording).
-This technology enables a twofold increase of the density of data recording and reduces problems with magnetic influence (interference).
-Unlike classical technology of recording, magnetic domains with the vector of a magnetic field perpendicular, not parallel, to a surface of a disk are used.
+This technology enables a twofold increase in the density of data recording and reduces problems with magnetic influence (interference).
+Unlike traditional technology of recording, magnetic domains with the vector of a magnetic field perpendicular, not parallel, to a surface of a disk are used.
 Thus, the neighboring and differing domains are not placed over against each other with similar poles which, as it is known, push off from each other.
-In comparison with the classical technology of recording, it allows reducing the size of interdomain space, thus increasing the capacity of storage devices as well.
+In comparison with the standard technology of recording, it allows reducing the size of interdomain space, thus increasing the capacity of storage devices as well.